pj8/dbdb/README.md

 ...
 ```

-### How to start a database server when my Mac booted?
+### How to start a database server when my server booted?
 - [`crontab -e` with @reboot](https://man7.org/linux/man-pages/man5/crontab.5.html#EXTENSIONS)
 ```
 # Start mysql5